TOP 50+ Best Fashion Designers

 3. Giorgio Armani

 The outstanding Italian fashion designer, Giorgio Armani, is famous for the clean, tailored lines of his menswear collections.
 He established Armani, the fashion powerhouse, in 1975.
 With the aid of his success, he was acclaimed as the most successful Italian designer by 2001.
 “Successful” is an understatement for Giorgio Armani as he has earned an annual turnover of $1.6 billion and a personal fortune of $7 billion as of 2012.
-Armani is the first designer to ban models who had a Body Mass Index under 18, revolutionizing the fashion industry and transforming how the industry perceives body image.
+Armani is the first designer to ban models with a Body Mass Index under 18, revolutionizing the fashion industry and transforming how the industry perceives body image.
 “Giorgio Armani is truly a living legend and has been able to reinvent himself and the company many times over the years, maintaining his status as one of the most iconic designers in the industry,” says Ana Roberts, style editor of Top Trends Guide.

 4. Calvin Klein

 Calvin Klein has dominated the fashion world as a top house for over 75 years.
-Born in 1942, the Bronx native studied fashion at the Fashion Institute of Technology in New York City, before apprenticing as a coat and suit designer at a manufacturer in the New York garment district.
+Born in 1942, the Bronx native studied fashion at the Fashion Institute of Technology in New York City before apprenticing as a coat and suit designer at a manufacturer in the New York garment district.
 When he established his company in 1968, he transformed style at an age where hippie-style clothing was all the rage.
 His timeless aesthetic is portrayed in his collections, emphasizing classic modernity with simple yet trendy and fashionable pieces.

 5. Donatella Versace

 After the murder of Gianni Versace in 1997, his younger sister Donatella Versace took the reigns in leading the Versace name to new heights and vast fame.
-She ensured that Versace stores and boutiques would cater to different fashion centers around the world, particularly Milan and New York.
+She ensured that Versace stores and boutiques would cater to different fashion centers worldwide, particularly Milan and New York.
 Prominent celebrities, such as Jennifer Lopez and Madonna, have endorsed the company’s fabulous collection of clothing, accessories, fragrances, and home furnishings.

 6. Ralph Lauren

-Worth $7.5 billion, Ralph Lauren is celebrated for his exquisite fashion sense that embodies chic sophistication, classic innovation, and style.
+Worth $7.5 billion, Ralph Lauren is celebrated for its exquisite fashion sense that embodies chic sophistication, classic innovation, and style.
 In 1970, the first Polo logo was showcased in Ralph Lauren’s ground-breaking line of women’s suits that were designed in the classic men’s style.
 Two years later, the famous short sleeve shirt with the renowned Polo emblem appeared again, becoming a classic.
 The shirts have since prevailed, permeating throughout the world.

 7. Christian Dior